-Ashley Alexiss Teases Instagram Into a Frenzy And Spills Out Of Multi-Colored Bikini
+Ashley Alexiss Teases Instagram Into A Frenzy And Spills Out Of Multicolored Bikini

 “Wow, just wow.
 Lovely smile on a lovely gal,” another fan agreed.

-“Sweetest Smile” and “lovely smile,” wrote others.
+“Sweetest Smile,” and “lovely smile,” wrote others.

 “Your smile lights up the world,” gushed another follower.

 Nearly 17,000 of her 1.8 million followers on the popular social media platform took a moment to press the like button on the model’s newest post.
-Alexiss’s followers also complimented her on her look overall.
+Alexiss’ followers also complimented her on her look overall.

 “You are just perfect,” complimented a fan.